The Present Perfect Tense

 - Question:

-Have/Has + subject + past participle?
+Have/Has + subject + past participle?- Example: Have you ever tried sushi?

-📝 Note
+📝 Note on Past Participle Forms

 - work → worked

-Irregular verbs have specific forms.
+Irregular verbs have specific forms that must be memorized.

 - go → gone